Skip to content

 How to perform a skin check and what to look for

 You can either perform a skin check yourself or go see a professional.
-It’s a good idea to check your skin every six months.
+It’s a good idea to check your skin every six months and book in for a skin check with a health professional annually.

-Make sure you don’t wear makeup or nail polish or tie your hair up, so the doctor can see your skin clearly (even under your nails and on your scalp!).
-Also, wear something comfortable that is easy to take on and off.
+Make sure you don’t wear makeup or nail polish, fake tan or tie your hair up, so the doctor can see your skin clearly (even under your nails and on your scalp!).
+Also, wear something comfortable that is easy to take off and put back on.

 There’s a lot of information out there about skin cancer and protection, so it can be hard to know exactly what will work best for you.

-nib’s Skin Profiler offers personalised recommendations from reliable resources you can trust.
+nib’s free online skin check offers personalised recommendations from reliable resources you can trust.
 This includes tailored insights for your skin type, a skin cancer risk calculation, information about how to check your skin and personalised content based on your information.

 To access this helpful information, you’ll need to answer a few confidential questions.
 The more details you provide, the more recommendations we can give you.